starton-io/discord-airdrop-bot/readme.md

 yarn build && yarn start #(or npm run build && npm start)
 ```

+## Extending the bot
+This bot use the amazing https://github.com/oceanroleplay/discord.ts package.

+You can find the full documentation on their website: https://discord-ts.js.org/

 ## Authors

 - [@cervantescedric - CTO @starton.io](https://linkedin.com/in/cedriccervantes/)